MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsAIPolicy.md

 ## DESCRIPTION

 This cmdlet sets the Teams AI policy EnrollFace and EnrollVoice value for the tenant.
 The values of EnrollFace and EnrollVoice can be set to "Enabled" or "Disabled".
-EnrollFace and EnrollVoice controls user access to user face/voice enrollment in the Teams app settings.

 ## EXAMPLES